Non-Professional Legal Studies

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||46.2%|

 Online Non-Professional Legal Studies Programs

-In 2018-2019, 236 schools offered a non-professional general legal studies program of some type.
+In the 2018-2019 academic year, 236 schools offered some type of non-professional general legal studies program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Other)||0||0|